coolb0y/Mac_Changer/README.md

 # Mac_Changer
-This script can be used to change MAC address of Kali Linux Machine
+This script can be used to change MAC address of Linux Machine .
+Tested on Kali Linux